-4.7.15 Under Dismissal & Dismissal
+4.6.12 Under Dismissal & Dismissal from ASU

 Students who score an accumulative average of less than 50% in any semester will be dismissed from their programme except for the student's first semester at the university.
-This measure becomes applicable after the completion of more than 12 credit hours.
+This measure becomes applicable after the completion of at least 12 credit hours.
 Any student who was dismissed from his/her programme and has been rejected by all other Departments at the University will be dismissed from the University.
 A student is not permitted to register for and study in a programme he/she was previously dismissed from.
 A student with a warning is not permitted to register for more than 12 credit hours in a semester.
-A student under I is not permitted to participate in any activity conducted in the University.
+A student under academic warning is not permitted to participate in any activity conducted in the University.

-4.7.16 Graduation
+4.6.13 Graduation